Humanda Ka Mayor!: Bahala Na ang Diyos: Plot

 While the report is being broadcast, Adrien is preparing his weapons to be used to kill the mayor.
 Christine is persuaded by both her parents to rest for a while since the situation in the town is tense, but she argues with them.
-Adrien visits her place and they meet one last time.
+Adrien visits her place, and they meet one last time.
 As Christine's family is about to go home to Manila, they are stopped at a checkpoint.
 Christine decides to get out of the car to run away from the henchmen.
 A chase ensues, and she hides in the bushes to avoid capture.

 Adrien argues with Christine's parents about her situation.
 As Christine is walking in the forest, she is seen by loggers, who then chase her.
 As the loggers split into smaller search parties, Christine continues to run away, but she slips from a shallow cliff.
 A logger is about to kill her as she was cleaning up, but Adrien kills him instead.

 At the mayor's house, the mayor's wife tells her husband that she will leave him and live abroad.
 Mayor Beltran agrees to her decision; however, he can't agree to his wife taking their only son.
 Christine talks to Arturo's family and learns about the situation.
 Mayor Beltran sees his wife and son leaving him from the window.

 Adrien stealthily ambushes a logger while Arturo and Christine are raided by the henchmen, with Arturo's family presumably killed.
 Adrien then attacks the rest of the henchmen, picking them off one by one.
-The police then arrive to the mayor's house; however, the town watch that is packing up informs them that the house is vacated and the mayor had gone to his beach house.
+The police then arrive at the mayor's house; however, the town watch that is packing up informs them that the house is vacant and the mayor had gone to his beach house.
 The police then go to the beach house and talk to one of the surviving bodyguards.
 The bodyguard tells the police captain that the arrest should be junked like before, but the captain refuses and orders his men to prepare for the upcoming onslaught.

 Christine is revealed to be captured by Beltran, who shows her the patron saint that he is protecting.
 The mayor threatens her with Russian roulette and loads the gun with five bullets.
-Outside the beach house, the police and the henchmen shoot each other, killing men in both sides.
+Outside the beach house, the police and the henchmen shoot each other, killing men on both sides.
 The mayor threatens the police that he will kill Christine if the shootout continues.
 Adrien keeps shooting the henchmen and asks one of them about Christine's whereabouts.
 This causes the mayor to become more paranoid.